RobotsBuildingEducation/Educate/README.md

 #### Youtube
 2. If you don't have access to the Tiktok playlist, I'll be creating backup Youtube videos.
 These videos will be compilations.
-Over the long term, I will make these videos specific to Youtube so that the presentation is better for long-form learning
+Over the long term, I will make these videos specific to Youtube so that the presentation is better for long-form learning.
+I will include a list of Tiktok links here soon since the app does not show playlists on desktop and does not organize videos well.
+This will render better than Youtube.
 [YOUTUBE LINK](https://www.youtube.com/watch?v=vSeypb04Do4&t=376s)
 <img width="861" alt="image" src="https://user-images.githubusercontent.com/65219666/201494588-77a5cda6-93e1-4f82-9548-5c77397b6829.png">